xsf3190/oracle-to-github-backup/README.md

 Optional restore procedure imports schema and Apex applications from GITHUB into a target ADB identified by DB LINK.

-Note that ORDS metadata exports must be manually imported since these are SQLPlus scripts.
-ADB does not support running external scripts from PLSQL.
+ORDS metadata export scripts have to be manually imported as ADB does not support running scripts from PLSQL.

-Individual file exports should not exceed GITHUB recommendation of 50MB.
+All files in this repository are created/updated by a scheduled Oracle job running daily at 8pm GMT.

 ## Pre-requisites
 1. Obtain GITHUB Personal access token (classic) - https://github.com/settings/tokens